Notice of Intended Prosecution Explained

 Requesting photographic evidence

-It is surprising difficult to remember who was driving at a particular time and place several days ago, especially when multiple persons have access to the same vehicle.
+It is surprisingly difficult to remember who was driving at a particular time and place several days ago, especially when multiple persons have access to the same vehicle.
 It becomes even more confusing if the original NIP sent by first or second class post never arrived, only to receive a reminder several weeks later from the time of the offence.

 The police are not obliged to release photographic evidence along with the Notice of Intended Prosecution, however many authorities will supply photographic evidence upon request.
 Unfortunately, such photographic evidence seldom helps the situation due the driver being obscured or insufficient clarity on the image.